roberttwomey/dsc160-final/README.md

 - What if any challenges to you think may arise as you are working with this?
 - How are you expanding on topics we have covered in class?
 - Why is it interesting? (personally, culturally, politically, other)
+- List three papers / art projects that are references for this work.

 ## Data